DEV Community

 Ingress Controller

-Watches for Ingress resources & enforces these rules by updating its underlying load balancer or proxy configuration.
+Watches for Ingress resources and enforces routing rules by updating the underlying load balancer or proxy configuration.

 • NGINX